Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Theoretical Framework for Curvilinear Coordinates

 \subsection{Spacetime for Accelerated Frames}

-According to the GR perspective, laboratories on Earth's surface are constantly accelerating outward with a certain acceleration, which we denote $\vec a$.
-That is because otherwise they would naturally follow geodesics and not remain at a fixed distance from the center of the Earth.
-Clearly, from the laboratory's point of view, this phenomenon leads to an “apparent” acceleration $\vec g=-\vec a$ for objects not resting on surfaces, which is understood to be gravitational in nature, as in the Newtonian picture.
-As long as we want to describe sufficiently small patches of spacetime, meaning small spatial volumes for small time periods \cite{Misner:1973prb}, and therefore deal with (almost) uniform gravitational fields, the laboratory acceleration $\vec a$ can be safely considered constant and homogeneous in the context of spectroscopic experiments with UCNs \cite{Kostelecky:2021tdf}.
-Thus, a natural way to geometrically describe this accelerated setting is through the following spacetime line element $ds^2$ and metric tensor $g_{\mu\nu}$, respectively
+According to the GR perspective, a laboratory on Earth's surface is constantly accelerating outward with a certain acceleration $\vec a$.
+This is because, instead of following a geodesic, it remains at a fixed distance from the center of the Earth.
+From the laboratory point of view, that leads to an “apparent” acceleration $\vec g=-\vec a$ for freely falling objects, which is naturally ascribed to a gravitational force, as in the familiar Newtonian picture. \\ As long as we want to describe sufficiently small patches of spacetime, meaning small spatial volumes for small time periods \cite{Misner:1973prb}, and therefore deal with (almost) uniform gravitational fields, as happens in the context of spectroscopic experiments with UCNs \cite{Kostelecky:2021tdf}, the laboratory acceleration $\vec a$ can be safely considered constant and homogeneous.
+Thus, a natural way to geometrically describe this accelerated setting is through the following spacetime line element $ds^2$ and metric tensor $g_{\mu\nu}$

 where we used $x^0 = ct$, $\vec a \cdot \vec x = a^ i x^ i $ and momentarily restored $c-$units.
-The $ds^2$ in \eqref{rindlerelement} coincides with the one obtained by charting flat spacetime with Kottler-Møller or Rindler coordinates \cite{Rindler1969-RINER,moller1943homogeneous}, which are the natural set of coordinates used by (non-inertial) observers undergoing uniformly accelerated motion.
-Therefore, we should stress that the associated Riemann tensor is zero
+For convenience, in the rest of the article we take the $z-$axis to coincide with the acceleration direction $\vec a = a \, \vec{\hat z} = -\vec g $. \\ The $ds^2$ in \eqref{rindlerelement} agrees with the one obtained by charting flat spacetime with Kottler-Møller or Rindler coordinates \cite{Rindler1969-RINER,moller1943homogeneous}, which are the natural set of coordinates adopted by (non-inertial) observers undergoing uniformly accelerated motion.
+Hence, we should stress that the Riemann tensor associated with \eqref{rindlerelement} is zero